mvganeshkumar06/portfolio/blog/posts/strict-mode-in-javascript.md

 console.log(myVariable); // This gives a ReferenceError
 ```

-### Using reserved keywords for naming your variables.
+### Using reserved keywords for naming your variables

 ```javascript
 // In non strict mode